smarthome-go/homescript/README.md

 # `notify` sends a notification to the current user, last parameter is the level (1..3)
 notify('title', 'description', 1)

+# `addUser` creates a new user
+addUser('username', 'password', 'forename', 'surname')

 # Allows Smarthome to communicate with RadiGo servers
 # https://github.com/MikMuellerDev/radiGo